abdulloh-id/data-writing-scripts/data-writing-script-with-csv-writer-alt/readme.txt

 How to write data to a file with a regular csv-writer: an alternative method

 1. First of all, you need to import the CSV library.
-I think it's a built-in library.
+It is a built-in Python library.

 2. Make sure that you have your data stored in lists.